 However, of adolescents aged 11-14 years who received a first dose of HPV vaccine, the proportion who went on to receive their second dose in the same calendar year was 11.6 percentage points lower in 2020 than in 2019.
-This may reflect a flow-on effect from dose 1 vaccination delays due to the COVID-19 pandemic and associated control measures, particularly school closures, given the minimum 6-month interval recommended between doses.17 The number of dTpa vaccinations administered to adolescents was 13.7 percentage points lower in 2020 than in 2019, but the number of meningococcal ACWY vaccinations was only 4.1% lower, which could be due to adolescents and parents prioritising meningococcal vaccination because of perceived greater risk and severity of disease.
-Given lower vaccination rates in adolescents in 2020, it will be important to monitor catch-up vaccination activity into 2021 and beyond.
+This may reflect a flow-on effect from dose 1 vaccination delays due to the COVID-19 pandemic and associated control measures, particularly school closures, given the minimum 6-month interval recommended between doses.17

+While dTpa vaccination coverage by age 15 years was 1.7 percentage points higher in 2020 than 2019, this reflects children vaccinated in the school-based program before the COVID-19 pandemic.
+There was evidence of impact of the pandemic on dTpa vaccination uptake in 2020, with the number of dTpa vaccinations administered to adolescents 13.7 percentage points lower than in 2019.
+However, the number of meningococcal ACWY vaccinations administered to adolescents in 2020 was only 4.1% lower than in 2019, which could be due to adolescents and parents prioritising meningococcal vaccination because of perceived greater risk and severity of disease.
+Given lower vaccination uptake in adolescents in 2020, it will be important to monitor catch-up vaccination activity into 2021 and beyond.